kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 and a few more values.
 *Do not* use sqlite3!
 Use PostgreSQL database for performance and thread safe.

+Update ``db`` to use something that is *not* sqlite3.
+Preferably PostgreSQL.
+SQLite3 doesn't support multi-threaded applications that well and this will give errors at random if used.
+Neither support database schema upgrade.

 Register CAPE nodes
 ---------------------